Toloka/toloka-kit/docs/reference/toloka.client.TolokaClient.find_aggregated_solutions.md

 It is better to use the "get_aggregated_solutions" method, that allows to iterate through all results.

-**Note**: In all aggregation purposes we are strongly recommending using our crowd-kit library, that have more aggregation methods and can perform on your computers: [https://github.com/Toloka/crowd-kit](https://github.com/Toloka/crowd-kit)
+**Note**: In all aggregation purposes we are strongly recommending using our [crowd-kit library](https://github.com/Toloka/crowd-kit), that have more aggregation methods and can perform on your computers.

 ## Parameters Description